|I'm Head Garden… on Perfecting Our Process|

 |I'm Head Garden… on Life is Really Turning Around…|

-In order to recover from this malady, you must face the very realization that you are now working with a Psychologist and Executive coach, not something that you ever imagined for yourself, not even in your wildest dreams.
+To recover from this malady, you must face the very realization that you are now working with a Psychologist and Executive coach, not something that you ever imagined for yourself, not even in your wildest dreams.
 Take heart.
 There are stages that even you may travel along your way.

 Here’s what we can do since I do not have the answers without you to provide the details.
 I can tell you that I’ve been down this road, at least once or twice before.
 Here are a few points that address the “how” or POTENTIAL “stages” that can start you off.
 Your “leadership,” by the way, will be a foundational consideration here.

-Political issues, such as conflict with others isn’t uncommon, but what surprises you is that key people that you thought were your friends don’t seem to have your back.
+Political issues, such as conflict with others isn’t uncommon, but what surprises you is those key people that you thought were your friends don’t seem to have your back.
 Personal relationships within the corporate context can be tricky.
 People must consider the costs and benefits of aligning themselves with you.
 They must think in terms that are context-specific and situational.
 An alignment with you may be a smart strategical move one time and at another, a critical mistake.
 Work-place friends are always colleagues first.

 When even your spouse notices and tries to talk to you about your moods, you can rest assured that you’ve got a problem that needs your undivided attention.
 Trust in that realization.
 Trust and have faith, that this is a benevolent force that is urging you to change, to become more sensitive toward others.
 Don’t discount them as if they are simply angling for an advantage over you.